96 GeV Scalar Boson in the 2HDM with U(1)_H Gauge Symmetry: Constraints

 \subsection{Flavor physics}

-The charged Higgs boson mass $m_{H^\pm}$ and $\tan\beta$ are strongly constrained by flavor physics, in particular, the $b\to s\gamma$ decay.
-The constraints on the 2HDMs from flavor physics including the experimental results at the LHC were analyzed in Ref. \cite{Arbey:2017gmh}.
-The constrains on the charged Higgs boson mass and $\tan\beta$ are the same as those in the 2HDMs.
-Thus, we take the lower bound of the charged Higgs boson mass to be 600 GeV and set the bound on $\tan\beta$ from 1 to 3 depending on the charged Higgs boson mass.
+The charged Higgs boson mass $m_{H^\pm}$ and $\tan\beta$ are strongly constrained by flavor physics, in particular, by the $b \to s\gamma$ decay.
+The constraints on the 2HDMs from flavor physics including the experimental results at the LHC were analyzed in Ref. \cite{Arbey:2017gmh,Haller:2018nnx}.
+In the Type-II 2HDM, the lower bound of the charged Higgs mass is about 600 GeV, and this is almost independent of $\tan \beta$.
+The study of $B \to X_s \gamma$ in Ref. \cite{Misiak:2017bgg} also has led the same lower bound.
+In Ref. \cite{Misiak:2020vlo}, the authors improve the SM prediction of $B \to X_s \gamma$: $Br(B \to X_s\gamma) = (3.40 \pm 0.17) \times 10^{-4}$ \cite{Misiak:2020vlo}.
+They also comment that the bound of $m_{H^\pm}$ becomes very severe: $m_{H^\pm} \gtrsim 800$ GeV \cite{Misiak:2020vlo}.\footnote{See also Ref. \cite{Li:2024kpd}. } One of the reasons why the bound becomes so strong is that the improved SM prediction is much higher than the experimental result, $Br(B \to X_s\gamma) = (3.32 \pm 0.15) \times 10^{-4}$ \cite{HFLAV:2016hnz}.
+In the Type-II 2HDM, the charged Higgs contribution to $B \to X_s \gamma$ interferes with the SM contribution in a constructive manner, so that such new physics contribution is strongly limited.

+Recently, the Heavy Flavor Averaging Group (HFLAV) announced the new result, $Br(B \to X_s\gamma) = (3.49 \pm 0.19) \times 10^{-4}$ \cite{HeavyFlavorAveragingGroupHFLAV:2024ctg}, that is a little larger than the SM prediction.
+If the latest HFLAV result is used, the $m_{H^\pm}$ bound is expected to be relaxed.
+We calculate $Br(B \to X_s\gamma)$ using SuperIso v4.1 \cite{Mahmoudi:2008tp} and compare the new HFLAV result.
+We derive the lower bound of the charged Higgs mass as $m_{H^\pm} \gtrsim 500$ GeV, requiring that our prediction is within $2 \sigma$ of the new HFLAV result.
+The more detailed study is beyond our scope, but more accurate analysis of $B \to X_s\gamma$ may improve the bound.

+Since both bounds are meaningful, we present plots for two cases: $m_{H^\pm} > 500$ GeV and $m_{H^\pm} > 800$ GeV.
+We refer to the former bound as the HFLAV cut and the latter as the tight cut.
+We note that the bound from $R_\gamma = Br_{(s+d)\gamma}/Br_{cl\bar{\nu}}$ is stronger than that from $Br(B\to X_s\gamma)$~\cite{Li:2024kpd}.
+Therefore, for the tight cut, we apply the constraints on $m_{H^\pm}$ and $\tan\beta$ as provided in Ref.~\cite{Li:2024kpd}, where both bounds are simultaneously considered.
+However, the HFLAV group has not yet reported a value for $R_\gamma$.
+In Ref.~\cite{Li:2024kpd}, the bounds from $Br(B\to X_s \gamma)$ and $R_\gamma$ differ by about 50 GeV in the lower limit on $m_{H^\pm}$.
+Taking this difference into account, we present plots using the constraint $m_{H^\pm} > 500$ GeV for the HFLAV cut.
+In addition, we have tested our models with a more conservative constraint, $m_{H^\pm} > 550$ GeV, motivated by the bound from $R_\gamma$.
+However, we find that the resulting behavior is not significantly affected by the 50 GeV difference in the $m_{H^\pm}$ bound.

+Another stringent constraint from flavor physics arises from the $B_s\to \mu^+ \mu^-$ decay.
+In the Type-II 2HDM, this constraint is significant in both the low and high $\tan\beta$ regimes, {\it i.e.}, $\tan\beta \sim 1$ and $\tan\beta \sim 20$.
+In contrast, in the Type-Y 2HDM, only the low $\tan\beta$ regime is affected.
+We apply these constraints to both the HFLAV and tight cuts as provided in Ref.~\cite{Li:2024kpd}.
+In our model, there are extra quarks that may lead destructive interference with the SM one.
+The study of flavor physics concerned with the extra quarks would not be simple because the other flavor observables as well as the collider constraints come into play.
+The detailed study of flavor physics is our future work.